 If all of the above criteria have been met, CIC will issue an open work valid for the duration of the spouse or parent's work permit.
 The work permit may be issued without requiring a Labour Market Opinion and will allow the applicant to work for any employer in the province.
 A maximum of 1,800 open work permits will be issued under this project, with progress against the cap being monitored by both CIC and the BC Government.

-For further details and updates regarding participation of other provinces or future extensions to the Pilot Project, contact the Bomza Law Group.
+For further details and updates regarding participation of other provinces or future extensions to the Pilot Project, contact PricewaterhouseCoopers Immigration Law LLP.